 The 2018 Audi A5 family grew this year.
-No longer just a coupe or convertible, the A5 range includes a slinky sedan that takes the two-door's silhouette and adds two more doors.
+In addition to the coupe and convertible, the A5 now includes a devastatingly good looking Sportback that takes the two-door's silhouette and adds two more doors.
 It's the sedan-based-on-a-coupe-based-on-a-sedan trope that's popular with German automakers.

 The result is an A5 that is better than ever.
 It retains its aura as a style leader both inside and out, but now stands out for improved power and handling, a high-tech digital instrument cluster, and the new, more practical Sportback body style.
 With those strengths, we rate the A5 a 7.5 on our overall scale.
 (Read more about how we rate cars.)